 Predicting which investments will outperform in the future is very difficult.
 “I’ve met a phenomenal number of people, however, who can pick past outperformers with uncanny accuracy.”
-When he meets advisors who think that can pick future outperformers, Chilton likes to ask them “Do you recommend the same funds now that you did three, five and ten years ago?”
+When he meets advisors who think they can pick future outperformers, Chilton likes to ask them “Do you recommend the same funds now that you did three, five and ten years ago?”
 Of course, the answer is usually no, which means that the previous recommendations didn’t perform well.

 A very interesting statistic about stock market volatility: since 1926, “the S&P 500 has risen between 0 and 20 percent in only one-third of the years.”
 However, Chilton is positive about stock investing: “I strongly believe in human ingenuity and creativity, and I want a piece of the action.”

 Chilton says that more than 80% of the people he asks have no idea how much they pay their advisors or how well their portfolios have performed.
 Despite this, he predicts that “the costs of financial products and financial advice are going to go down significantly.”

 The frequent humour and wise advice make this book a pleasure to read.
 The world is full of investing books, but this one also addresses the challenge of saving enough money to make investing worthwhile.